Kidnapping: A Serious Crime in Georgia

-Once upon a time, there used to be a huge cork board hanging in the entrance of most Walmart stores.
+Once upon a time, there used to be a huge corkboard hanging at the entrance of most Walmart stores.
 I remember seeing them as a child.
-The boards were not filled with advertisements for movers, garage sales or photos of lost pets.
+The boards were not filled with advertisements for movers, garage sales, or photos of lost pets.
 The board was filled with photos of missing children.
 It was a frightening sight to see all those missing children.
 Where were they?
 Where did they go?
 Who took them?
 Were they alive or…dead?
 I couldn’t bring myself to think that they weren’t alive.

 Most cases, however, are not stranger abductions.
 In 2018, NCMEC assisted law enforcement and families with more than 25,000 cases of missing children.
 The case types were: